adityaviolin824/LeadFoundry-AI/README.md

 ## Deployment

-The backend API is deployed on Google Cloud Run with request‑driven autoscaling.
+The backend API is deployed on Google Cloud Run with request-driven autoscaling.
 The frontend UI is deployed separately on Streamlit Cloud.
 Both services are fully containerized and stateless, with each pipeline run assigned its own isolated directory for progress tracking and outputs.

 ## Legal and Data Use